microsoft/frontend-bootcamp/step1-07/demo/README.md

 Now that we have a UI that is purely driven by the state of our app, we need to add functionality to allow the UI to modify the state.
 This is our core "business logic" and handles our basic "CRUD" operations: Create, Read, Update, Delete.

+This step in "Thinking in React" is called [Step 5: Add Inverse Data Flow](https://reactjs.org/docs/thinking-in-react.html#step-5-add-inverse-data-flow).
+Lets start by looking at the `TodoApp.tsx` and seeing how our components are going to be able to interact with app state.

 ## Intro to TypeScript

 Taking a look at our components in `TodoApp`, you can see that our list of props is getting not just longer, but much more complex!
 We're passing through functions with various signatures, complex `todos` objects, and filter strings which are always one of three values.

 As applications grow, it becomes difficult to remember what each function does or what each todo contains.
-Also, as JavaScript is a dynamically typed language, if I wanted to change the value of `todos` to an array inside my `TodoList`, JavaScript wouldn't care.
-But if `TodoListItems` was expecting an object, our application would break.
+Also, as JavaScript is a dynamically typed language, if I wanted to change the value of `filter` to a boolean, JavaScript wouldn't care.
+But if `TodoHeader` was expecting a string, our application would break.

 For these two reasons, the industry is shifting to writing applications that are strongly typed, and many are using TypeScript to accomplish that.